What is Dyslexia?

 - the brain’s compensatory ability for descrambling and reprogramming.

-As a result of one primary signal-scrambling dysfunction of inner-ear/cerebellar origin, there often results a wide range of reading and non-reading symptoms in dyslexia involving 15+ major areas of functioning.
-These include difficulties with reading, writing, spelling, math, memory.
+As a result of one primary signal-scrambling dysfunction of the inner-ear and its supercomputer, there often results a wide range of reading and non-reading symptoms in dyslexia involving over 15 major areas of functioning.
+These include difficulties with reading, writing, spelling, math, and memory.

 Most important, the thinking brain or cerebral cortex was shown to play a vital compensatory descrambling or reprogramming role in dyslexia — thus explaining the favorable prognosis and IQ’s in dyslexia vs. alexia.